cs-fullstack-2019-fall/javascript-session-2-cw-insideoutzombie/README.md

 # Half session JavaScript project

+See script.js for comments.
+Score : 1 point

 ## Enhancing Existing Applications - Session 4

 For this mini-project you are provided a mostly working application.
 A simple console version of a Calculator is already provided in this git repository.